 Credit Union Overview

-Chartered in 1940 as Wytel Federal Credit Union, the original FOM included the employees of Mountain Bell Telephone, exclusively.
+Chartered in 1940 as Wytel Federal Credit Union, the original FOM included the employees of Mountain Bell Telephone.
 Like so many fledging credit unions, Wytel FCU started out small.

 When the late Thomas Kenehan of Mountain Bell carried Wytel Federal Credit Union in a small briefcase in the early 1940s, he didn’t realize the impressive proportions the finance venture would reach.
 Warren Hicks, a charter member, once said, “There wasn’t anything when we started.
 I don’t think Kenehan even had a desk.
 Finally we bought one, and it just kept going from there.”

 Between 1986 and 1991, four Wyoming credit unions merged with Wytel FCU, leading to the Western Vista rebrand in 1995.
 In 2002, the FOM was expanded to include the underserved areas in most of Natrona County and the cities of Casper and Cheyenne.
-Western Vista is currently the sixth largest credit union in Wyoming, with nearly 12,000 members and assets in excess of $188 million.
+Western Vista is currently the sixth largest credit union in Wyoming, with more than 13,000 members and assets in excess of $212 million.

 How the CD Special Compares

-When compared to 157 similar length-of-term CDs tracked by DepositAccounts.com that are available nationwide and require a similar minimum deposit, Western Vista Federal Credit Union's 19-month CD Special APY currently shares the top spot with Consumers Credit Union’s 20-month CD APY.
+When compared to the similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available nationwide, Western Vista Federal Credit Union's 29-month CD Special APY currently ranks first.

 To look for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table.